-Accrued expenses include unpaid billings related to security agency, repairs and maintenance, electricity, water and professional fee.
+Accrued expenses include unpaid billings related to management fees, security and janitorial services, garbage collection, electricity, collections services fees, repairs and maintenance and professional fee.

-Accrued expenses are noninterest bearing and are due to be settled within one (1) year.
+Accounts and other payables are noninterest bearing and are due to be settled within one (1) year.